nhsconnect/FHIR-CDS/pages/explore/api_practitioner.md

 ### Usage ###

-Within the Clinical Decision Support API implementation, the [Practitioner](http://hl7.org/fhir/STU3/practitioner.html) resource...
+Within the Clinical Decision Support API implementation, the [Practitioner](http://hl7.org/fhir/STU3/practitioner.html) resource represents a person who is directly involved in the provision of healthcare (*e.g.* physician, dentist, pharmacist, nurse

 The table below gives implementation guidance in relation to the elements within a `Practitioner`: